jag20/HubCCD/README.md

 # HubCCD
-This set of python modules implements RHF and several CCD-based post-RHF methods: CCD, AttCCD, ACPQ, Linearized CCD and parameterized CCD, which have been developed by a number of groups.
+This set of python3 modules implements RHF and several CCD-based post-RHF methods: CCD, AttCCD, ACPQ, Linearized CCD and parameterized CCD, which have been developed by a number of groups.
 Specific references are included in the source We also have UHF and UHF-based CCD (UCCD).
 UCCD uses a spin-orbital basis CCD code that could employ a GHF reference, but we have not implemented GHF yet.
 The SCF and Post-SCF routines can be used for general Hamiltonians, but the code only knows how to generate integrals for 1D and 2D Hubbard lattices with nearest-neighbor interactions and open or periodic boundary conditions.
+Required Packages: numpy, os, pickle

 # Motivation
 This code base is useful for benchmarking and rapid implementation of CCD-based theories.